Reset WordPress Admin Password Tutorial

-- On the next screen, enter your username or email address of your WordPress administrator account.
-Click on “Get New Password” and you will receive a link to create a new password via email.
+- On the next screen, enter the username or email address of your WordPress administrator account.
+Click on “Get New Password,” and you will receive a link to create a new password via email.

 Reset WordPress Admin Password Via phpMyAdmin: When You Do Not Have Access To Email